boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Values are listed in the mibCaptureTimeSemantics registry.

 Additional Information:
-: See mibCaptureTimeSemanticsat registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-mib-capture-time-semantics].
+: See the mibCaptureTimeSemanticsat registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-mib-capture-time-semantics]).

 ## natQuotaExceededEvent